MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ms.date: 04/1/2019
 ms.service: crm-online
 ms.topic: article
-title: Add a note to your 3D model in Dynamics 365 Product Visualize (in preview) ms.reviewer: v-brycho
+title: Add a note to your 3D model in Dynamics 365 Product Visualize ms.reviewer: v-brycho
 ---

-# Add a note to your 3D model in Dynamics 365 Product Visualize (in preview)
+# Add a note to your 3D model in Dynamics 365 Product Visualize

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You can capture notes on specific points on a 3D model and even add text or ink to the notes in Microsft Dynamics 365 Product Visualize (in preview).
+You can capture notes on specific points on a 3D model in Microsft Dynamics 365 Product Visualize, and even add text or ink to the notes .
 For example, when you’re out in the field with a customer, capture any required product changes directly on the model.

 To add a note, you tap the location of the model where you want to add the note, and then  take a picture of the model or upload a picture from your photo library to set the context.
 Then you can ink on the image or add comments.
 Notes you create are saved in a notes file in the Documents folder for the corresponding Dynamics 365 for Sales opportunity.